-There are relevant identity and purity specifications in primary sources of specifications listed in Schedule 3 for enzyme preparations used in food processing (refer to Section 1.3.2 above).
+There are relevant identity and purity specifications in primary sources of specifications listed in Schedule 3 for enzyme preparations used in food processing (refer to section 1.3.2 above).

-2.3.3 Labelling requirements
+2.4.3 Labelling requirements

 Relevant labelling provisions in the Code will apply to foods for sale that are manufactured using this processing aid.
-See Section 1.3.3 above.
+See section 1.3.3 above.

-2.3.4 Risk management conclusion
+2.4.4 Risk management conclusion

 The risk management conclusion is to permit the enzyme, a protein-engineered variant of cellulase (EC 3.2.1.4) produced from GM A. niger containing the cellulase gene from T. reesei as a processing aid in brewing and the production of potable alcohol.
-If approved, the enzyme would be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
+The enzyme and its associated technological purpose will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
 The maximum permitted level or amount of the enzyme that may be present in the food would have to be an amount consistent with GMP.
-The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code would also provide the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.
+The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code also provides the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.

-3 Food produced using gene technology' is defined in subsection 1.1.2-2(3) as meaning 'a food which has been derived or developed from an organism which has been modified by gene technology'.
+4 Food produced using gene technology' is defined in subsection 1.1.2-2(3) as meaning 'a food which has been derived or developed from an organism which has been modified by gene technology'.

-2.4 Risk communication
+2.5 Risk communication

-2.4.1 Consultation
+2.5.1 Consultation